Steps

 Variables make it possible for each template that references a snippet to customize it as needed.

-Let's create a variable that templates can use to change the color of the button that our snippet displays.
+Create a variable that templates can use to change the color of the button that the snippet displays.

 Click the Add variable button.